 White Paper Education vs. White Paper Selling Have you seen any of the commercials for the Dyson vacuum cleaner?
 In these segments, founder James Dyson demonstrates the unique properties of their Root Cyclone technology and why it is a better path to a cleaner carpet.
 So in these commercials, is James Dyson educating you or selling you a vacuum cleaner?
 The correct answer is BOTH.
 In my opinion, it is possible to use a white paper to both educate a reader while explaining how a branded solution solves a specific business problem.
+This is the primary approach employed in the modern business white paper that has unfortunately been deemed a “sales” message.
 But for many marketing professionals, associating the words “selling” and “white paper” in the same sentence is akin to openly belching at a Malibu cocktail party.
 Their alternative approach is to use a high-level, generic description of a solution without mentioning it by name.
-So should you mention your product by name and thereby label your white paper as a sales tool, or instead provide a generic, high-level educational message that risks its subsequent lead-generation capabilities?
+The answer to this conundrum lies with the accurate and orderly flow of information.
 1. 2.
 3.

 Reinventing Print Media Among its other effects, the global recession of 2008–09 is catalyzing a permanent change in the media landscape.
 After years of gradual audience erosion, the pressure on newspapers and magazines has accelerated.
 Severe cutbacks in conventional advertising — even when subscriptions or newsstand sales are robust — are slicing deeply into publishers’ revenues and shredding profitability.
+And it has affected print more than any other medium: Although overall advertising revenues fell by mid-single digits in 2008, newspapers, consumer magazines, and business-to-business trade publications saw print advertising declines of two to three times that.
 Print players have faced other cyclical downturns in which their businesses declined faster than other ad- supported media.
 The first force is the ongoing shift in where marketers focus their spending.
 The second long-term trend devastating print profitability is the rise of digital media.
-The steps that print media companies have taken to expand their share of marketing budgets and to succeed in the new digital environment have been largely unsuccessful.

 Case Study: “Old-School” Marketing Gets Results Many white paper marketers swear by the latest online marketing methods.
 They think an eye-catching online ad or a persuasive email captures customers best.
 A successful marketing firm, however, has learned that an “old-school” method can do the job better.
 MarketSense (www.market-sense.com), a 20-year-old business-to-business marketing agency based in Burr Ridge, Illinois, specializes in generating qualified sales leads for its clients.
+The full-service firm gets impressive results with precisely targeted direct mail.
 Hit the Target Clark Jones, director of business development at MarketSense, explains, “Over the years, we’ve done email ‘blasts’ and online ads offering white papers to prospects within in our own databases as well as those from rented or purchased databases, but the results often fell short of our target.
 “We realized that when you run banners and other display ads on the Internet, you typically have very little control over who is clicking on your ads.
-“That’s why we like direct mail,” Jones says.

 Free Subscription Have a website or a blog?
 Publish a newsletter or an RSS feed?
 Do you reach users interested in tech and business topics?
-We'll help you generate revenue with everything you do on the web.
 NetLine's TradePub.com, the core of NetLine's network which was established in 1994, has come to be known as an industry icon that originated as the first online subscription site for B2B magazines.
-Today, NetLine's TradePub.com has expanded to include a powerful international network of more than 15,000 partner sites.
 Our partner program is designed to make every corner of your online world a potential revenue generator, and you'll fully benefit from RevResponse.com, our innovative portal that will deliver you the tools to make it happen.
 As a partner you'll become an integral part of the network, providing an exciting new way to generate revenue while providing your users with something of real and tangible value.